HXSecurity/DongTai-agent-go/README.md

 #### Supported Go versions and middleware

--Go 1.11+
+Go 1.11+

--Gin, Gorm and other mainstream software and middleware
+Gin, Gorm and other mainstream software and middleware